vmware-archive/cascade/README.md

 // Next, an --march file must instantiate the root module.
 The __target annotation is
 // used to pass information to the Cascade compiler about how to compile the user's code.
-// __target is a colon-separated list of backend compilation passes to use.
+// __target is a semicolon-separated list of backend compilation passes to use.
 If only one
 // value is provided as below, then Cascade will not run in JIT-mode.
 To enable JIT-mode,
-// use the following string instead: "sw:my_backend".
+// use the following string instead: "sw;my_backend".
 (* __target="my_backend" *)
 Root root();